 Level 2: Some exercise experience, casual exercisers.
 Has been exercising occasionally but needs to increase endurance and/or strength.
-Classic weekend warrior that exercises only on the weekends perhaps at softball game or a round of golf.
+A classic weekend warrior that exercises only on the weekends perhaps at softball game or a round of golf.
 Has graduated from Level 1.

 Level 3: Exercises regularly and wants to compete on some level with other like-minded people.
 Serious about conditioning and/or body sculpting.
-Exercises a minimum of three times week and more typically 5 times per week.
-Competitive team or solo sports such as triathlon, marathon, power lifting, hockey, soccer, etc.
+Exercises a minimum of three times a week and more typically 5 times per week.
+Competitive team or solo sports such as triathlon, marathon, powerlifting, hockey, soccer, etc.

 - Walk/run a mile in under 15 minutes

 - Bike 10 miles in less than 50 minutes

 - Elliptical or treadmill with wattage meters – generate more than 120 watts of power and maintain it for 5 minutes.

 - Push ups – standard push ups, body in a plank position

 - Men need to perform 10 repetitions without a pause.